 - a.
-Within fourteen (14) calendar days of receipt of a complete application for boundary line adjustment, the Administrator will distribute the application and other submittal materials for review by internal County and external agencies impacted by or which have jurisdiction related to the proposal, including the County Assessor and fire marshal, and Driggs Planning Administrator. - b.
-Within forty five (45) calendar days of the day the application is transmitted, County and external agencies' comments are due. - c.
+Within fourteen (14) calendar days of receipt of a complete application for boundary line adjustment, the Administrator will distribute the application and other submittal materials for review by internal County and external agencies impacted by or which have jurisdiction related to the proposal, including the County Assessor and fire marshal. - b.
+Within forty-five (45) calendar days of the day the application is transmitted, County and external agencies' comments are due. - c.
 Within fourteen (14) calendar days of the close of the agency comment period or the resolution of any matters identified by a commenting agency, the Administrator will render a final decision as provided below.

-- Any proposed changes shall comply with all applicable criteria and standards of the Driggs AOI LDC or other County regulations, and conditions of approval established in the previous approval. - b.
+- Any proposed changes shall comply with all applicable criteria and standards of the LDC or other County regulations, and conditions of approval established in the previous approval. - b.
 Insignificant changes shall not reduce the area of designated open space or increase the number of lots. - c.
 Insignificant changes shall not change the uses approved or the location of where certain uses are approved. - d.
 Insignificant changes shall not increase or create new and potentially substantial direct or indirect impacts on the neighborhood, vicinity of the subdivision or overall community.

 - a.
-The Administrator will finalize and provide to the applicant a written decision on the application for boundary line adjustment a Minor Modification of a Plat. - b.
-After a Minor Modification of a Plat is approved by the Administrator BoCC, and all fees paid, the plat shall be recorded with the Teton County Clerk/Recorder.
+Following consideration of the request at a regularly scheduled meeting, and based on the criteria above, the BoCC will issue a written decision on the request for a Minor Modification of a Plat. (previously referenced boundary line adjustment. - b.
+After a Minor Modification of a Plat is approved by the BoCC-Administrator, and all fees paid, the plat shall be recorded with the Teton County Clerk/Recorder. - 8.
+Expiration